 Source: US Bureau of the Census, American Community Survey

-While average incomes have gone up, the proportion of Thurston County residents living below the federal poverty level also has increased to 12 percent in 2016 from 10 percent in 2005.
-Geographically, low-income families and individuals live throughout the county, but are most concentrated in the areas around Bucoda, Tenino, Yelm, Rochester, and west Olympia.
+The average incomes in the County have gone up while the poverty rate has decreased 2.3 percent, from 12 percent in 2016 to 9.7 percent in 2021.
+Geographically, low-income families and individuals live throughout the county, but are most concentrated in the areas around Bucoda, Tenino, Rochester, and west Olympia.

-Poverty levels are higher among certain populations in the county.
-Single mothers have the region’s highest rate of poverty among families – 34 percent of female-headed households with no husband present and children under 18 are living on incomes below the federal poverty limit, compared to just 5 percent of married-couple families with children under 18.

-In Thurston County, approximately 33,500 people have a disability.
+In Thurston County, approximately 42,476 people live with a disability.
 A person with a disability is defined as: “a person who has a physical or mental impairment that substantially limits one or more major life activities.”
-Of these individuals, U.S. Census Data shows that in 2016, 35 percent were 65 years of age or older and 16 percent had incomes that were below the poverty level.
+Of these individuals, U.S. Census Data shows that in 2021, 43 percent were 65 years of age or older and 16 percent had incomes that were below the poverty level.

-Poverty rates are also higher than average among minority groups, including American Indian and Alaskan natives (25 percent) and Hispanics (21 percent).
-Those who rent their homes are four times as likely to be living in poverty as those who own their home (17 percent versus 4 percent).
+Poverty rates are also higher than average among minority groups, including American Indian and Alaskan natives (25 percent), Blacks (19 percent), and Hispanics (16 percent).
+The housing cost in Thurston County for those who rent is on average 30 percent of the median income and for those with a mortgage is 22 percent the median income.

 ◼